 And this is the QF6 schedule back to Australia:

-The flights are designed to offer easy connections at both ends.
+These flights are designed to offer easy connections at both ends.
 You can connect via Sydney or Perth from other Qantas destinations in Australia and New Zealand.
-After arriving in Rome, Qantas customers can also connect onwards to 16 European destinations including Milan, Venice, Geneva, Nice and Madrid with ITA Airways.
+After arriving in Rome, Qantas customers can also connect onwards to over a dozen European destinations including Milan, Venice, Geneva, Nice and Madrid with interline partner ITA Airways.

-Qantas customers flying to Europe can also book an open-jaw ticket, arriving in London on flights QF1 or QF9 and leaving Europe from Rome.
+Qantas customers flying to Europe can even book an open-jaw ticket, arriving in London on flights QF1, QF9 or QF33, and leaving Europe from Rome.
 This could be a clever way to save money on the UK’s “Air Passenger Duty” departure tax.

 Qantas flight QF5: The aircraft